-This edition was created through the cooperation, contributions, and collaborations of undergraduate writing instructors at the University of Texas at El Paso.
+This edition was created through the cooperation, contributions, and collaborations of Undergraduate Writing instructors at the University of Texas at El Paso.
 Faculty members were generous with their time as well as their ideas, sample assignments, and exercises.
+Their input was vital to the creation of this text.